DRAGNLabs/301r_retnet/README.md

 ./train_tokenizer.sh
 ./tokenize_data.sh

-# Replace this with the model that you want to run
+# Replace this with the file pertaining to the model that you want to run
 ./retnet.sh
 ```